DxCx/plugin.video.wonderfulsubs/README.md

 * Add your favorite animes as favorite for easy access later
 * Fast loading times
 * Login & Watchlist support
-* Note for Airing Anime Calendar: time shown, does not reflect the time the episode for that anime will be available to watch in addon.
-It's the time episode aired in Japan.
-Data is provided by AniChart

 ## Instructions: